JordanWhite21/TheBluePowerShells/README.md

 ## Machine Learning Models

 We used a decision tree model for our final machine learning model.
 This model takes inputs of Course, Rarity, and Special Skill to determine if the combination would result in a winning player.
+To train this model we encoded course, rarity, and special skill from our data table.
+Once the model was trained, the user can input a course ID, Rarity ID, and Special Skill ID and the model will output a 1 for a winning combination or a 0 for a losing combination.